Pylons/pyramid/docs/narr/configuration.rst

    selectively, making the resulting application easier to understand for the original developer.
-When using a framework, the developer is typically required to cede a greater portion of control to code he has not authoried: code that resides in the framework itself.
+When using a framework, the developer is typically required to cede a greater portion of control to code he has not authored: code that resides in the framework itself.
    You needn't use a framework at all to create a web application using Python.
 A rich set of libraries exists for the platform which you can snap together to effectively create your own